 Please note: the following tutorial will not work with BarTender Ultralite (which is an edition supplied with some printers).
 The minimum edition required is BarTender Basic.

-I’m using BarTender Enterprise Automation, which is the highest edition available, but this tutorial will work with all editions except for Ultralite.
+In this tutorial I’m using BarTender Enterprise Automation, which is the highest edition available, but this tutorial will also work with all editions except for Ultralite.

 Does it actually work?